vonkanehoffen/wix-style-react/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ### 🔦 Scope

 <!---
   Tell us what is the scope of the feature you'd like to request.
-Is it about an exisitng component?
+Is it about an existing component?
   It is a new component?
-Bahvior change?
+Behavior change?
   -->

 ...